-The following rules and regulations were established by the University as a standard for the parking programs.
-Faculty, staff, students and visitors are urged to read these regulations.
+The following rules and regulations were established by the university as a standard for the parking programs and apply to all vehicles on campus and are in effect at all times.

 Transportation Services may exercise discretion to deal with special circumstances not covered by these regulations.

 The owner of the vehicle will be required to pay the cost of release, relocation and/or storing the vehicle.